-The EWI Program is a highly selective, competitive, career development program designed to improve the technical, professional, and management competencies of participating students by partnering with top tier public and private sector companies.
+The Education With Industry (EWI) Program is a highly selective, competitive, career development program designed to improve the technical, professional, and management competencies of participating students by partnering with top tier public and private sector companies.
 During the ten month tour, students embed with an industry team to meet their specific career desired learning objectives.
 Through hands on exposure to industry best practices, students develop the necessary competencies, skills, knowledge, and abilities to build, sustain and retain a mission-ready workforce, as well as learn how to better partner with industry in the future.
 The Program is sponsored by SAF/AQ and managed by the Air Force Institute of Technology (AFIT).

 The ultimate goal of the program is to develop Air Force leaders with greater business acumen and empathy with the expertise to implement innovative practices when they return to the Air Force.
 Upon completion, graduates are assigned to Air Force duty consistent with their EWI experience..

 Officers and civilians interested in EWI must possess a participating AFSC or Job Code:

 Officers: 13S, 14F, 14N, 15W, 17D, 21A, 21R, 21M, 32E, 35P, 38F, 61A, 62E, 63A, 64P, 65F

 Civilians: Audit, Civil Engineering, Communication and Information, Contracting, Financial Management, Force Support (Manpower only), Intelligence, International Affairs, Logistics, Operations, Program Management, Public Affairs, and Scientist and Engineer career fields

 Enlisted members (SSgt – SMSgt) are participating in EWI as a small EWI beta test - talk with your Career Field Managers, if interested.